Doodleverse/segmentation_gym/README.md

 conda activate gym
 ```

-Alternatively, you could install using mamba, which should be significantly faster
+[ADVANCED] Alternatively, you could install using mamba, which could be significantly faster

 ```
 conda install mamba -c conda-forge